 Next, Zapier will ask you what you want to do.
 There are a number of options you can choose depending on what your WordPress Podio integration is going to do.

-We need to create a form entry, so we’re going to click Create Item.
+We need to add webinar attendees to our Participants list, so we’re going to click Create Item.

-Go ahead and map the form fields from your WordPress webinar form to the webform in your Podio app.
+Then use the dropdowns to match the fields from your WordPress form to the ones in Podio.

 We’ve shown you how easy it is to make a WordPress Podio integration.
 You can use this method to send data to Podio from any form on your website.